 Today we’ve covered log management, explained what it is, and shown how grim logging looks without it.
 But how does one go about preparing their organization to adopt log management?

 The first step is to have a goal.
 Decide what your organization wants out of its logs.
-After you set up application logging, the next step is to start collecting your log data and aggregating it into a centralized place.
-Even though you might be able to pull that off manually, the solid choice is definitely employing a log management tool.
+After you set up application logging, the next step is to start collecting and aggregating your log data into a centralized place.
+Even though you might be able to pull that off manually, the solid choice is employing a log management tool.

 Implement log management and say no to cargo cult logging!

 Carlos Schults wrote this post.
 Carlos is a .NET software developer with experience in both desktop and web development, and he’s now trying his hand at mobile.
 He has a passion for writing clean and concise code, and he’s interested in practices that help you improve app health, such as code review, automated testing, and continuous build.